-Those who came here had a rustic lifestyle that is a far cry from the creature comforts people today expect.
-The early log cabins were not built for comfort, just practicality.
-These cabins were far from warm in winter as they were mostly built with bare floors.
-Pitched roofs on cabins consisted of dirt that was packed on and between log poles placed closely together.
-Unless straw or animal hides were on the floor, the floors were extremely cold – when it rained or the snow melted, ceilings leaked muddy water.
+Those who came here had a rustic lifestyle that was a far cry from the creature comforts people expect today.
+The early log cabins had bare floors and dirt-pitched roofs.
+Unless straw or animal hides were on the floor, the floors were extremely cold and when it rained or the snow melted, ceilings leaked muddy water.
 If the cabin had windows, blankets or hides were used to cover the exposed areas and door hinges were made of rawhides.

-With the exception of the above-mentioned berry bushes, fruit was not and to this day is not a livable crop that can be grown here due to the consistency of the soil.
-For this reason alone, a child finding an orange in his or her stocking at Christmas time considered the receipt of it a real treat.
+With the exception of the above-mentioned berry bushes, fruit was not — and still is not— a viable crop in Teton Valley because of the consistency of the soil found here.
+For this reason, a child finding an orange in his or her stocking at Christmas time considered it a real treat.
 Rail shipment made this possible.

 For 100 years, farming and ranching was the basis of Victor’s economy.
-There are still some farms and ranches left today, but with the growth of the population here and around the area, a lot of that land is being developed for homes and commercial developments.
-Progress changes the landscape continuously, but the spirit and sense of community of the residents of Victor remains warm and welcoming.
+There are still some working farms and ranches remaining today, but population growth has resulted in the development of lands within city limits.
+Progress has changed the landscape, but Victor's spirit and sense of community remains warm and welcoming.

 Formation of City